from No.1 Private Detective

 to No.1 Suspect

-Available March 1st
+Coming to Kindle March 1st

 Born in Brighton, I went to school in here, worked many jobs here, and have never lived anywhere else.
 I first started writing at school, where I and a group of friends devised and performed comedy plays for assemblies, much to the amusement of our fellow pupils.
 The young ones would cheer (and the old ones would groan) as we stepped up onto the stage, the buzz was tangible.
 It has been with me ever since.